UniversalDependencies/docs/index.md

 # Universal Dependencies

-Universal Dependencies is a framework for cross-linguistically consistent grammatical annotation and an open community effort with over 200 contributors producing almost 100 treebanks in over 50 languages.
+Universal Dependencies (UD) is a framework for cross-linguistically consistent grammatical annotation and an open community effort with over 200 contributors producing almost 100 treebanks in over 50 languages.

 * [Short introduction to Universal Dependencies](introduction.html)